WelldatAnalyst/WelldatAnalyst/README.md

 ## Hello !
 I am is Wellington or Welldeveloper 💻👨‍💻

-A system analyst by training and an enthusiast in data analysis and computer science student, I have a huge passion for the possibilities it can provide to increase the quality of life of the people I have been focusing my time studying in this area.
+A system analyst by training and an enthusiast in software engineering and computer science student, I have a huge passion for the possibilities it can provide to increase the quality of life of the people I have been focusing my time studying in this area.

 ## Some of my stats :bar_chart: